Bar Reef Marine Sanctuary

 Coral reefs are also found along the northern coastline in the Palk Straight such as Kankasanthurai Harbour (N9° 49.08' E80° 02.17' and N9° 49.04' E80° 01.13') but is not open to the public.
 Due to the shallow seas, all of the reefs are ideal for snorkelling.
-The Jaffna peninsular is yet to be well explored.
+The Jaffna peninsular is yet to be well explored and carefully surveyed.
 The two reefs off Casuarina beach, Karainagar are most recommended for snorklers and has a boat service.
 The milk shark is present at these two reefs.

 Gulf of Mannar